Skip Navigation

 Disruptive or Disrespectful Speech

-Schools may sometimes limit educators’ speech because it is too disruptive or it is disrespectful.
+Public employers may sometimes limit educators’ speech because it is too disruptive or it is disrespectful.
 This may be true even when the educators are not at work and are speaking as private citizens on matters of public interest.
 Speech may be too disruptive when it provokes protests, complaints from students and their families, and negative attention from the broader community.
 Munroe v.
 Cent.
 Bucks Sch.
 Dist., 805 F.3d 454, 466 (3d Cir.
 2015).
 Go to reference Disrespectful speech is more likely to be disruptive than respectful speech.
-Courts balance the school district’s interest in controlling speech against the educator’s interest in free speech to determine if the speech may be restricted or penalized.
+Courts balance the employer's interest in controlling speech against the educator’s interest in free speech to determine if the speech may be restricted or penalized.

 Professors at public institutions of higher education enjoy greater academic freedom than educators at the K-12 level.
 The Supreme Court has acknowledged that academic freedom in higher education is of “transcendent value” and is a “special concern of the First Amendment.”
 Keyishian v.
 Bd. of Regents of Univ. of State of N.Y., 385 U.S. 589, 603 (1967).
 Go to reference

 But a professor’s speech may be unprotected if it does not relate to the subject matter of their class, serves no academic purpose, or is unduly disruptive.
 See, e.g., Buchanan v.
 Alexander, 919 F.3d 847, 852-54 (5th Cir.
 2019) (holding that professor’s discussion of sex life with college students was not protected under First Amendment).
+Go to reference Speech also is less likely to be protected if it concerns administrative or policy decisions of the employing institution, such as a decision to hold classes in person or online.
+See, e.g., Duke-Koelfgen v.
+Alamo Colleges Dist., 2023 U.S. Dist.
+LEXIS 197620; 2023 WL 7288746 (W.D.
+Tex.
+Nov.
+1, 2023).
 Go to reference

 • 6 Munroe v.
 Cent.
 Bucks Sch.
 Dist., 805 F.3d 454, 466 (3d Cir.
 2015).